Even if you don’t have a dedicated workspace, you can still learn HOW TO MAKE JEWELRY AT HOME and keep your supplies organized.

 You fingers practically twitch with creative energy.

-You long to use your hands to create something tangible, to pick up a set of pliers and weave a bracelet from those shiny new jump rings or to string those gorgeous aqua glass beads that have been sitting in a little plastic bag since you purchased them.
+You long to use your hands to create something tangible, to pick up a set of pliers and weave a a Byzantine chainmail bracelet from those shiny new jump rings or to string those gorgeous aqua glass beads that have been sitting in a little plastic bag since you purchased them.

 But with no dedicated space to work — and perhaps a small child or two running freely around your home, threatening at any moment to come in like a tiny tornado and wreak havoc on your latest DIY project — they end up collecting dust in a drawer.

-Living in a 1200-square foot condo that I share with my young daughter, husband, and a cat, I get it.
+Living in a 1200-square foot condo that I share with my two young daughters, husband, and a cat, I get it.

 My beautiful creations were at constant risk of being sullied by liquids and crumbs.